 Amounts not received by the due date are subject to daily interest charges.
 The interest rate is shown on the front of your Rate Notice.
 If there are arrears of rates and charges shown on your Rate Notice, they will be accruing interest and should be paid immediately as the due date for payment does not refer to rates and charges in arrears.

-If you have a Pensioner Concession Card and a rebate does not appear on your Rate Notice, please contact Council’s Rates Department should you become a Pensioner after the date or your Rate Notice, a rebate may be proportionate to the number of full instalments remaining.
+If you have a Pensioner Concession Card and a rebate does not appear on your Rate Notice, please contact Council’s Rates Department.
+Should you become a Pensioner after the date on your Rate Notice, a rebate may be proportionate to the number of full instalments remaining.
+A rebate can only be claimed for your principal place of residence.
+This address must be the same as on your Pensioner Concession Card.
+Download Pensioner Concession Form.

 The Local Government Act 1993 requires all land to be categorised according to its dominant use.
 There are four categories: Farmland, Residential, Mining and Business.
 If you disagree with the category shown on the initial Rate Notice, or the dominate use of the land has been changed, please contact Council’s Rates Department immediately.
 They will advise you on how the category may be reviewed, or on how to lodge an appeal.